 Intro to Athlete Leadership

-Provides an overview of Special Olympics and Athlete Leadership opportunities!
+Provides an overview of Special Olympics and Athlete Leadership opportunities and is a prerequisite for enrolling in an Academy Workshop.

 Provides knowledge and skills on general usage, safety, best practices, and appropriate and effective use of social media platforms (i.e. – Facebook and Twitter) for Special Olympics Athletes.
 Athletes will also learn how to capture, share and promote their story, as well as connect to Special Olympics, through these various social media platforms.